HiReception/DoyleWithTheScores/README.md

 ======================

 This is the web component of a sports prediction and analysis website, currently available at http://mtdoyle.com.
-Built using Node.js, Express and Bootstrap, with a bit of Chart.js.
+Built using Node.js, Express and Bootstrap, with a bit of Chart.js, and hosted on Heroku.

 # Leagues available
 * Australian Football League